Exam - Focused Revision Notes for CBSE Class 7 Maths Chapter 2 - Fractions and Decimals

-The number line shows that the number on the right side of other number is the greater number
+The number line shows that the number on the right side of the other number is the greater number.

 Adding on the Number Line:

-Suppose $a+b$ is to be found from the number line then mark $a$ on the number line then move $b$ unit towards the right of $a$
+Suppose a+b is to be found from the number line.
+Then mark a unit on the number line and move the b units towards the right of a.

 Subtracting on the Number Line:

-Suppose $a-b$ is to be found from number line then mark $a$ on number line then move $b$ unit towards left of $a$
+Suppose a−b is to be found from the number line then mark a on the number line then moveb unit towards the left of a

 Properties of the Whole Number

-The whole numbers are also closed under multiplication means the multiplication of two whole numbers is always a whole number
+The whole numbers are also closed under multiplication, which means the multiplication of two whole numbers is always a whole number.

-Whole numbers are commutative under addition means they can be added in any order the result will be same
+Whole numbers are commutative under addition.
+It means that they can be added in any order and the result will be the same.

-Whole numbers are also commutative under multiplication means they can be multiplied in any order the result will be the same
+Whole numbers are also commutative under multiplication.
+It means that they can be multiplied in any order and the result will be the same.

 Distributivity of Multiplication Over Addition

-When a whole number is multiplied to the sum of whole number then distributive property of multiplication over addition is used
+When a whole number is multiplied by the sum of the whole number then the distributive property of multiplication over addition is used.

-On adding $0$ to any whole number gives whole number itself then $0$ is the additive identity
+If adding 0 to any whole number gives the whole number itself, then 0 is the additive identity.

-On multiplying $1$ to any whole number gives whole number itself then $1$ is the multiplicative identity
+If multiplying 1 to any whole number gives the whole number itself, then 1 is the multiplicative identity.

 The numbers 1, 2, 3,........ which we use for counting are known as natural numbers.
-If you add 1 to a natural number, we get it, successor.
+If you add 1 to a natural number, we get its successor.